 Carpinus betulus L. 'Asplenifolia'

 This tree was described previously on this website as Carpinus orientalis

 .
-Examination of the fruit and particularly the bracts around the fruit (see photo below), make it clear that this is a form of the Common hornbeam.
+Closer examination of the fruit and particularly the bracts around the fruit (see photo below), make it clear that this is a form of the common hornbeam.